tjoyner/ofvioletsandlicorice/chapter14.md

 "Maybe he's thirsty... should I leave it to you?"

 Nicole nodded to him, yawning next to her suitcase, then after a moment of indecision turned to Daniel, threw her arms around him, and kissed him on the cheek.
-"Ciao, Dad," she said "I'm glad to be here with you."
+"Ciao, Dad," she said, "I'm glad to be here with you."

 Daniel, caught by surprise, mumbled something and retreated into the hallway, then turning around and leaning in the doorway said, "If you need anything, knock on the wall: I'm on the other side.
 Good Night."
 <br/> <br/> <br/>

 He slept a dreamless sleep, a sleep long and calm.
-When he awoke, Daniel had two surprises: Nicole and Flop were not in their room, and Luciano was waiting at the bar to bring him to Ginotta at Amalia'a invitation.
+When he awoke, Daniel had two surprises: Nicole and Flop were not in their room, and Luciano was waiting at the bar to bring him to Ginotta at Amalia's invitation.

 He asked Silvio what time it was, and for a double espresso.
 Sitting at the counter, he listened to Silvio tell him that an hour earlier, at 9, the Japanese girl had come to take his daughter and Flop, and that Nicole &ndash; "That's her name, right?" &ndash; had asked him to tell her father that they were going for a ride through the hills of the Roero and that around noon they would phone to ask where they could go to eat together.

 Daniel, blowing on his hot coffee, asked himself if he was all right or not with Nicole's decision: not even waiting for the first day, not asking him if he had already made plans for the day, he felt a lack of sensitivity.
 But as he got to the bottom of his cup he also told himself that her independence so suddenly in a place that was new to her could be a good sign of adaptability.
 Besides, he sympathized with Maria.
 Yes, Maria &ndash; it seemed to him that the two girls had quickly developed a rapport, her presence was fortunate, an encounter that continued to lighten his stay in Alba.

 <!-- Page 115 -->
-He asked "They also took Flop?"
+He asked, "They also took Flop?"

 Silvio told him yes, saying shortly after that Luciano was outside waiting for him.
 Daniel hadn't called him, wasn't expecting him.